Detecting positive correlations in a multivariate sample: The clique number of random geometric graphs

-\begin{proof} The basic idea of the proof is to define a test that works well whenever the median clique number is small.
-But then the lower bound of Theorem \ref{thm:lower} implies that the clique number cannot be small.
+\end{thm} \begin{pf} The basic idea of the proof is to define a test that works well whenever the median clique number is small.
+But then the lower bound of Theorem~\ref{thm:lower} implies that the clique number cannot be small.

-Let $\omega_0 = {\rm med}(\omega (n,d,1/2))$ for short.
+Let $\omega_0 = \med(\omega(n,d,1/2))$ for short.
 Consider the clique model with $m = d$, all nonzero correlations equal to $\rho$ and $k=16\omega_0$.
-For $i=1,\ldots,n$, let $X^{(i)}=(X_{i,1},\ldots,X_{i,d})\in \R^d$, and define the random geometric graph $G$ on the normalized vectors $Z_i= X^{(i)}/\|X^{(i)}\|$, connecting points $Z_i$ and $Z_j$ whenever $(Z_i,Z_j) \ge 0$.
+For $i=1,\ldots,n$, let $X^{(i)}=(X_{i,1},\ldots,X_{i,d})\in\R^d$, and define the random geometric graph $G$ on the normalized vectors $Z_i= X^{(i)}/\|X^{(i)}\|$, connecting points $Z_i$ and $Z_j$ whenever $(Z_i,Z_j) \ge0$.
 The test statistic we consider is the clique number of the resulting graph, denoted by $\omega$.
 (This test was suggested and analyzed in \cite{DeGyLuUd11}.
-Here we combine their analysis with Theorem \ref{thm:lower} to derive a lower bound for the median clique number.)
+Here we combine their analysis with Theorem~\ref{thm:lower} to derive a lower bound for the median clique number.)

-Under the null hypothesis (when $\rho = 0$), the $Z_i$'s are i.i.d.~uniform on the sphere $S_{d-1}$ implying that $G \sim G(n,d,1/2)$ and, consequently, $\omega \sim \omega(n,d,1/2)$. \cite{DeGyLuUd11} show that, under the alternative hypothesis, with probability at least $7/8$, the graph contains a clique of size $k$ whenever \beq \binom{k}{2} < (1/8)e^{d\rho^2/10}. \eeq When this is the case, the test that accepts the null hypothesis when $\omega < k$ has a probability of type II error bounded by $1/8$.
-To bound the probability of type I error of this test, we first prove that $\E_0 \omega < 2 \omega_0$ for any $d$ and $n$ sufficiently large.
+Under the null hypothesis (when $\rho= 0$), the $Z_i$'s are i.i.d. uniform on the sphere $S_{d-1}$ implying that $G \sim G(n,d,1/2)$ and, consequently, $\omega\sim\omega(n,d,1/2)$.
+Devroye, Gy\"orgy, Lugosi and Udina \cite{DeGyLuUd11} show that, under the alternative hypothesis, with probability at least $7/8$, the graph contains a clique of size $k$ whenever

+When this is the case, the test that accepts the null hypothesis when $\omega< k$ has a probability of type II error bounded by $1/8$.
+To bound the probability of type I error of this test, we first prove that $\E_0 \omega< 2 \omega_0$ for any $d$ and $n$ sufficiently large.
 We start with

 where in the last step we used the well-known fact that the difference between the mean and the median of any random variable is bounded by its standard deviation.
-Now observe that $\omega$, as a function of the independent random variables $Z_1,\ldots,Z_n$, is a configuration function in the sense of \cite{Tal96b} which implies that $\var(\omega) \le \EXP_0 \omega$ \citep[Corollary 2]{BoLuBo04}.
+Now observe that $\omega$,\vadjust{\goodbreak} as a function of the independent random variables $Z_1,\ldots,Z_n$, is a configuration function in the sense of Talagrand \cite{Tal96b} which implies that $\operatorname{var}(\omega) \le \EXP_0 \omega$, see \cite{BoLuMa13}, Corollary~3.8.
 We arrive at